New Student/Family Guide

 Welcome To Langley High School!

 Coming to a new school can be intimidating to the new student.
-This guide has been prepared to help new students and their parents familiarize themselves as they transition to Langley High School.
+The 2019 New Family Packet has been prepared to help new students and their parents familiarize themselves as they transition to Langley High School.
 Some of the most frequently asked questions about life at Langley High School will be answered here.
 Everything else you need to know about Langley is on our website.

 The School Day